Skip to content

 YAML Configuration

-Lexigram uses a hierarchical configuration system that merges user-defined YAML files, environment variables, and code defaults into a single, immutable configuration object.
+Lexigram merges user-defined YAML files, environment variables, and code defaults into a single typed configuration object.
+This page covers the mechanics; for a task-oriented walkthrough see Configuration.

-The primary configuration file is application.yaml, typically located in the project root.
+The primary file is application.yaml in the project root.
+Core settings are top-level; each extension reads its own named section:

 application.yaml